aknackiron/testdroid-documentation/user-manuals/subscriptions/index.md

 title: Subscriptions
 ---

-How to add new subscriptions to your Testdroid Cloud account.
+How to add new subscriptions to your Bitbar Testing cloud account.

-## Creating a sub account user
+## Creating a Sub Account User

-A user having a paid plan is called main user in Testdroid.
+A user having a paid plan is called main user in Bitbar Testing.
 He's able to add subaccount users whose runs he's willing to pay.
 Subaccount users will inherit the same plan and roles than the main user.